Android - Emulator Tutorial

 Emulator - Sending SMS

 You can emulate sending SMS to your emulator.
 There are two ways to do that.
-You can do that from DDMS which can be found in Eclipse, or from Telnet.(Network utility found in windows).
+You can do that from DDMS which can be found in Android studio, or from Telnet.(Network utility found in windows).

 Sending SMS through Telnet.